Looking for the app? See the MacBook battery monitor.

 The steps above will help, but here is the real problem: closing everything is a pain in the ass, and sometimes you need your display bright or certain apps open.
 The issue is not that you do not know what to do.
 You just cannot tell at a glance what the root cause actually is.

 Classic example: you are sitting in the sun with your display at 100%.
 How much does that really affect your battery versus 50%?
 You have no easy way to tell.
-If you knew that maxed-out brightness was cutting your battery life to a quarter, you might just move to the shade.
-But macOS does not show you that.
+If you knew that maxed-out brightness was cutting your system draw materially, you can lower it or move to shade. macOS does not show that change in watts.

-Instead if you use BetterBatteryTracker you can see: CPU, RAM, Display, and USB all at once, and identify if your battery drain is coming from an app, your screen brightness, or something you have plugged in.
+Instead if you use MacBook Battery Monitor you can see: CPU, RAM, Display, and USB all at once, and identify if your battery drain is coming from an app, your screen brightness, or something you have plugged in.
 This is the information you need to make an informed decision about what to close and what to keep.

 TL;DR